-About a year ago, I had just returned from an amazing 10 days of travelling around the southern Spanish region of Andalusia and, boy, had I taken a lot of photos.
+About a year ago, I had just returned from an amazing 10 days of travelling around the southern Spanish region of Andalusia which started off in Granada and, boy, had I taken a lot of photos.
 This post, along with the images, had previously been published on the old blog and it has now been adapted for this site.

 Ever since I started taking only my phone with me on holiday and Christine Xuan had taken charge of shooting beautiful outfit photos for KARINA blog, my DSLR and 85mm lens had been severely neglected so it was great to finally get back into using them both as well as swapping lenses throughout the trip with my boyfriend.
 Hooray for both of us being Nikon people!

 We flew out from Frankfurt Hahn and arrived in Malaga in the late morning, so we decided to head straight to the beach near the city centre where we napped, travellers’ backpacks and all, for a good two hours.